Adelstein–Lew controversy

-Τhe Adelstein-Lew controversy refers to a single hand of poker played on 29 September 2022 during a live stream from the Hustler Casino, in Gardena, California, US, which caused a sensation beyond the poker world.
-A significant number of poker players, pundits, and analysts have referred to it as "one of the most controversial hands in poker history".
-One analyst called it "easily the most controversial poker hand of all time."
+Τhe Adelstein–Lew controversy arose after a hand of poker played on September 29, 2022, during a live stream from the Hustler Casino, in Gardena, California.
+A significant number of poker players, pundits, and analysts have described it as highly controversial, and one analyst called it "easily the most controversial poker hand of all time".

+The controversy began when amateur player Robbi Jade Lew called an all-in raise by professional Garrett Adelstein, despite holding quite a weak hand——with a pair of tens from the community cards.
+Adelstein accused Lew of cheating, persuaded her to refund his bets, and left the casino; he later made these accusations public.
+An investigation by the casino found no evidence of wrongdoing on Lew's part, but found that a casino employee had stolen $15,000 worth of chips from her stack.
+Public and expert opinion was sharply split between those who supported Lew and those who believed that she cheated.

 The hand

-On 29 September 2022, the Hustler Casino, in Gardena, California, broadcast the live stream of a high-stakes hold 'em cash game.
+On September 29, 2022, the Hustler Casino, in Gardena, California, broadcast the live stream of a high-stakes hold 'em cash game.
 The betting format called for three blinds of $100, $200, and $400 respectively, with a $400 big blind ante and an $800 straddle in play.
 The players seated at the table were a mix of professionals and amateurs: